Michael Jordan gets stake in DraftKings for advisory role

 DraftKings said Jordan would immediately ”provide strategic and creative input to the board of directors on company strategy, product development, inclusion, equity and belonging, marketing activities and other key initiatives.”

-AP Basketball Writer Tim Reynolds in Lake Buena Vista, Florida, contributed to this report.
+AP Basketball Writer Tim Reynolds in Lake Buena Vista, Florida contributed to this story.